hussam95/ETL-pipeline-python/readme.md

 4. **mongo.py**

     This file was created to establish a connection with MongoDB database hosted on AWS from MongoDB Atlas.
 This file uses a config file that contains the required credentials (connections string, user, password) to connect to MongoDB.
-The config file is not a part of this repo for obvoious reasons.
+The config file is not a part of this repo for obvious reasons.

 5. **data.py**
     This file uses a custom python class to extract and transform raw data from flat files so that it can be inserted into a table on MongoDB cluster on Atlas.
-Two different collecitons are created in the table to store data using over half a dozen documents in each collection.
+Two different collections are created in the table to store data using over half a dozen documents in each collection.